buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ProtectiveDeviceTrippingUnitTypeThermal.md

 # Pset_ProtectiveDeviceTrippingUnitTypeThermal

-Information on tripping units that are thermally tripped.
+Information on tripping units that are thermally tripped.<!-- end of definition -->